jordanbell2357/jordanbell2357.github.io/blog/_posts/.ipynb_checkpoints/2023-01-13-Leonhard-Euler-Algebra-weights-measures-checkpoint.md

 title: Weights and measures in Leonhard Euler's Algebra
 ---

-#### My transcription of Leonhard Euler. *Elements of Algebra*.
+<p class="sc">My transcription of Leonhard Euler. *Elements of Algebra*.
 Translated by Rev. John Hewlett.
 Third Edition.
 Longmans, Hurst, Rees, Orme, and Co.
 London.
 1822.
 [Part II.
 Chapter 2.
-“Of the Rule which is called Regula Coeci, for determining, by means of two Equations, three or more Unknown Quantities.”](/assets/euler/en/pt-II-2.pdf)
+“Of the Rule which is called Regula Coeci, for determining, by means of two Equations, three or more Unknown Quantities.”](/assets/euler/en/pt-II-2.pdf)</p>

 <span class="art">28</span> Goldsmiths and coiners make great use of this rule,
 when they propose to make, from three or more kinds of